MultiSafepay/docs/content/payments/features/tokenization/_index.md

 Our [SDKs](/developer/wrappers/) support all three models.
 Our [plugins](/payments/integrations/) use COF only.

 ## Via API
-To use tokenization via our API, see API Reference – [Tokenization and recurring model](/api/#recurring-payments).
+To use tokenization via our API, see API reference – [Tokenization and recurring model](/api/#recurring-payments).

 **Note:** Tokens for SEPA Direct Debit "DIRDEB" transactions are originally received as iDEAL or SOFORT Banking transactions.